Optimal Control for Speed Harmonization of Automated Vehicles: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This research was supported by the SMART Mobility Initiative of the Department of Energy.
+This research was supported in part by ARPAE's NEXTCAR program under the award number DE-AR0000796 and in part by the SMART Mobility Initiative of the Department of Energy.
 This research project was also partially supported by the Global Research Laboratory Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning (2013K1A1A2A02078326).
 These supports are gratefully acknowledged.